 Greider claims that “Eccles had the uncommon courage to articulate this thinking before it became fashionable”.

-Apparently, his “courage” was articulating the array of government fueled demand-side spending that was eventually codified in Keynes’ General Theory before Keynes’ famous work was published.
+Apparently, his “courage” amounted to vigorous support for the array of government fueled demand-side spending that was eventually codified in Keynes’ General Theory before Keynes’ famous work was even published.

 Greider portrays Eccles as the true architect of the New Deal.
-He lays out the entire contemporary liberal economic playbook, everything from minimum wage to mortgage financing, in his confirmation hearing and the FDR administration were more than happy to carry it out.
-The grand irony is that the playbook hasn’t really changed since then.
+He lays out the entire contemporary progressive economic playbook.
+Everything from minimum wage to mortgage financing were included in his confirmation hearing and the FDR administration were more than happy to carry it out.
+The progressive economic playbook hasn’t really changed since then.

 His analysis of the origins of so-called “supply side” economics is deeply partisan.
 He makes repeat mentions of Andrew Mellon’s advocacy of lowered tax rates for the wealthy, but fails to mention that both JFK and Keynes advocated similar policies.
-Though he rationalizes the Reagan deficits and tax cuts and the attendant stimulation of aggregate demand each created as an inversion of Keynesian theory, he also fails to mention that Reagan’s expansion of the warfare state was in and of itself inherently Keynesian.
-It was simply an application of the theory which didn’t fit the liberal narrative or agenda.
+He rationalizes the Reagan deficits and tax cuts and the attendant stimulation of aggregate demand as an inversion of Keynesian theory.
+However, he also fails to mention that Reagan’s expansion of the warfare state was in and of itself inherently Keynesian.
+It was simply an application of the theory which didn’t fit the progressive narrative or agenda.

 His repeated conflation of hard money advocacy with “conservative” statist economic policy is also particularly odious.
 Not only does he insinuate that Reagan’s closet belief in the gold standard was linked to the tax cutting agenda he eventually pursued, his portrayal of Jude Wanninski as a ideological zealot who infected the thinking of the administration reeks of partisanship.